5 Ronin: Issue #2: Hulk

 A spiritual monk, known as the Hulk, meditates in the mountain Hie, meditating to unleash his ability of a so-called Hulk.
 His meditations are often interrupted by a fool and villagers who are seeking his help.
 One of the villagers asked for his help to stop an army of bandits, who are attempting to destroy the village.
 The Monk agrees to help the village, and later faces off against the bandits who attempt to destroy the village.

 Just as a large army of bandits approached, the monk turned into a Hulk, which slaughtered all the bandits.
 Despite the monk saving the village, he decided to go to the temple of Edo.
 The Monk left, but looked back at the village, then moved forward to continue his journey.

 Issue #3: Punisher

 A Ronin Warrior, who goes by the name Akagi, returns home from Korea after a long war, only to find his house is nowhere to be found.
 After learning from the villagers that his family was slaughtered by the Daimyo, Akagi plots revenge by attempting to kill the Daimyo by any means necessary.

 After discovering from his housemaid, Namiko, that his wife committed seppuku because of her son's death, Akagi sets out to find Sato, one of the Daimyo's soldiers.
 Along the way, he was confronted by more soldiers and killed them by any means necessary.
 He found Sato in his house and killed him.
-After killing everyone of Satos remaining soldiers, he left the house, but not before giving a coin to the Fool.
+After killing everyone of Sato's remaining soldiers, he left the house, but not before giving a coin to the Fool.